-Our non-management directors meet without management present each time the full Board convenes for a regularly scheduled meeting.
-If the Board convenes for a special meeting, the non-management directors will meet in executive session if circumstances warrant.
-We currently do not have a lead independent director.
+Our non-management, independent directors meet without management present each time the full Board convenes for a regularly scheduled meeting.
+If the Board convenes for a special meeting, the non-management, independent directors will meet in executive session if circumstances warrant.
+One non-management, independent director will preside as chair over each executive session of the Board that is held without management present; and such non-management, independent director will preside at all meetings of the Board at which our Executive Chairman is not present.